 - Tomatoes – San Marzano canned tomatoes are less acidic than other varieties, or you can simply stir in a teaspoon of granulated sugar if the soup is too acidic.

 For a little spice, try diced tomatoes with jalapenos or chiles.

 - Beans – Using the liquid from the cans adds plenty of flavor, but it can also add a lot of sodium!

 If you’re concerned about salt content, give the beans a rinse and increase the amount of stock and tomato sauce instead.

 - Pasta – Ditalini is a short, round noodle shaped like a tube.

 While it’s the classic choice for a traditional Italian pasta fagioli recipe, orzo or macaroni will work in a pinch.

 - Beef stock – You can substitute chicken stock or even water if you prefer.
 The beef stock just adds a really nice richness to the soup.

-While the two are very similar, minestrone contains a wide variety of vegetables while fagioli soup features more beans and noodles.
+While the two are very similar, minestrone contains a wide variety of vegetables while the pasta e fagioli at Olive Garden features more beans and noodles.